IntentArchitect/Docs/articles/user-interface/how-to-manage-repositories/how-to-manage-repositories.md

 ![Default Layout](images/repository-management-diaglog-default.png)

-By default, you will find at least the official Intent Architect repository listed.
+At the very least you will always see the Intent Architect repository listed here, it's built-in and cannot be modified or removed on this screen.

 A new Repository can be added by clicking on the `Add New` button, and one can browse to the desired location by clicking on the Browse button in order to set the Repository location.
-This location can be a physical file system or even a network share.
+This location can be any valid path for your operating system, including relative (for application or solution level repositories), fully qualified and UNC paths.

-The Context dropdown features the following options:
+The `Context` dropdown has the following options:

 | Name | Description |
 |-|-|